 In October 2021, Trend Micro researchers uncovered a .NET implant dubbed FoxSocket deployed in conjunction with Purple Fox.

 “The rootkit capabilities of Purple Fox make it more capable of carrying out its objectives in a stealthier manner,” the researchers noted.

 “They allow Purple Fox to persist on affected systems as well as deliver further payloads to affected systems.”

-Zargarov said that they have often observed threat actors using legitimate software for dropping malicious files.
+Zargarov said they have often observed threat actors using legitimate software to drop malicious files.

 “This time, however, is different.
 This threat actor was able to leave most parts of the attack under the radar by separating the attack into several small files, most of which had very low detection rates by AV engines, with the final stage leading to Purple Fox rootkit infection, the researcher noted.